 - The Tax Planning/Investment Planning Strategy (Exercise and Hold) – In addition to purchasing the shares and paying the AMT, both of which may require a significant outlay of cash, this strategy may have you exercise and/or sell some or all of the shares in an effort to obtain preferential tax treatment and/or with hopes that the stock will appreciate.

 Holding in the money options when you can exercise and sell them is an active decision to retain single stock risk.
-As the value of a high-risk single stock position increases and becomes a larger part of your overall portfolio, or as it becomes more critical to the success of your financial plan, the risk of retaining the stock options also increases.
+As the value of a high-risk single stock position increases and becomes a more significant part of your overall portfolio, or as it becomes more critical to the success of your financial plan, the risk of retaining the stock options also increases.

-Therefore, a plan to exercise and/or sell should be something that is considered as part of sound financial plan because it can be lower risk and provide an instant profit for in the money options.
+Therefore, a plan to exercise and/or sell should be something that is considered as part of a sound financial plan because it can be lower risk and provide an instant profit for in the money options.

 Evaluating the Value of Your Employee Stock Options

-Prior to exercising and subsequently selling your options and stock shares, the value is simply “paper value.”
+Before exercising and subsequently selling your options and stock shares, the value is simply “paper value.”
 Paper value is value that can change either positively or negatively with the changes in the stock price.

 In addition to the current “paper value,” employee stock option value can be calculated using more complex formulas that consider the price volatility of the stock and/or the amount of time until the expiration of the option.

-It’s also reasonable to assume that stock options with a longer time before expiration may lead to greater price variability, all else being equal.
+It’s also reasonable to assume that stock options with a longer time before expiration may lead to more significant price variability, all else being equal.
 Short time horizons (options nearing exercise) have less time for price variability and are therefore generally more accurately valued in terms of current and future value.

-Eventually, an informed stock option holder will exercise “in the money” shares.
+Eventually, an informed stock option holder will likley exercise “in the money” shares.
 Assuming an exercise and hold, the value remains as paper value since it was purchased through the exercise but not sold.
 The held shares remain subject to continuing price volatility.

 It’s not until the exercised shares are sold that paper value becomes realized value.
 Value, after a final sale of stock and requisite taxes are paid, is after-tax value.
-After-tax value is the remaining amount available that you can use for consumption or for investment.
+After-tax value is the remaining amount available that you can use for consumption or investment.